uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 #. :ref:`Basic approach: defining motif based on a seed and a list of Hamming distances`

-#. :ref:`Enhanced approach: defining motif based on PWM`
+#. :ref:`Enhanced approach: defining a motif based on PWM`

 In both approaches we will use the  `VDJdb database <https://vdjdb.cdr3.net/>`_  (Shugay et al., 2018; Goncharov et al., 2022) to obtain epitope-specific TCRs.
 However, there are more databases available, such as